stevewhitmore/stevewhitmore/README.md

 I mostly use this platform for workshops and not much else.

-To see my work, visit my [GitLab profile](https://gitlab.com/stephenwhitmore).
+Visit my [GitLab profile](https://gitlab.com/stephenwhitmore) to see my work.